codeclimate/codeclimate-rubocop/config/contents/lint/redundant_string_coercion.md

-This cop checks for string conversion in string interpolation, which is redundant.
+Checks for string conversion in string interpolation, which is redundant.

 ### Example: